 All that said, why has it taken almost twenty years to implement this goldmine of benefits?
 And, why have so many financial institutions been slow to adopt the new standard?

 ISO 20022 Implementation Challenges

 With a system overhaul as broad and deep as ISO 20022, there were bound to be some hiccups along the way.
 The most crucial is the implementation itself.

 Switching to a new system requires time, training, testing, and constant troubleshooting.
 And, with the November deadline fast approaching, concerns related to the system migration are manifold:

 Lastly, even though this system was initially introduced over 20 years ago, the financial establishment does not move swiftly or integrate unilaterally.
-Customers rely upon banks for stability and dependability at all times.
+Customers rely on banks for stability and dependability at all times.
 This further exacerbates the banks’ efforts to innovate in the era of instant gratification.

-Is ISO 20022 Mandatory?
+ISO 20022 Mandatory?
 When is the ISO 20022 Deadline?

 In truth: not yet.
 It will be mandatory soon, though.

-How Will ISO 20022 Impact Merchants?
+How Does ISO 20022 Impact Merchants?